 Handlebar and Seat Adjustability

 C6 offers greater riding position customization than that of the Peloton.
 The C6 provides four-way adjustability for the seat and the handlebars.
 This means that the seat and handlebars can move up/down and front/back.
-Adjusting the handlebars in multiple directions is crucial for shorter riders as the handlebars’ ability to move closer to the bike center is essential.
+Adjusting the handlebars in multiple directions is crucial for shorter riders as the handlebars’ ability to move closer to the

 The limitation of adjusting the Peloton’s handlebars was one of the most important differences that I found between the two cycles.
 As a rider that is only 5’4”, the Bowflex C6 provided a much more comfortable ride than the Peloton.